Top 10 Things to do in Panama City, Panama

 El Cangrejo is in a great, centrally-located neighborhood with lots of great restaurants.
 Though there are few sites to see there, it’s well situated and is less costly than the historic old town area of Casca Viejo.

 I stayed in El Cangrejo as I would generally pay a little less for accommodation to have more spending money when I travel.
-We stayed at a great high-rise condo with amazing views of the city and lots of amenities.
+We stayed at a great high-rise condo with amazing city views and many amenities.

-Casca Viejo is the beautiful historic center and though you’ll pay more to stay there, it’s a lovely area to walk around. there are some great restaurants there as well and you can’t really go wrong either way.
-We stopped for a drink in the Central Hotel Panama and wow, was it beautiful!
+Casca Viejo is the beautiful historic center, and though you’ll pay more to stay there, it’s a lovely area to walk around.
+There are some great restaurants there as well, and you can’t really go wrong either way.
+We stopped for a drink at the Central Hotel Panama, and wow, it was beautiful!
 It is located at Plaza de la Independencia, Calle 5a Este, Panamá, Panama.

-Here are some of my favorite places to eat in Panama City:
+Here are some of my favorite places to eat in Panama City, and loads of information about each.

 El Trapiche

-This is a highly-recommended local Panamanian restaurant and it was very good.
+This is a highly recommended local Panamanian restaurant, and it was very good.
 It’s an institution that has been around since 1983.
-We had a rather interesting dinner companion on the wall above us that was fun.
+We had a rather interesting dinner companion on the wall above us, which was fun.

-We decided to get sampler dishes to try some of the local cuisine and it was great overall.
+We got sampler dishes to try some of the local cuisine, which was great overall.
 The ropa viejo and patacones (fried green plantains) were our favorites.
-The tamale was a bit different from the Mexican version I’ve had and the chicken and rice were also good as well as the yucca.
+The tamale was a bit different from the Mexican version I’ve had, and the chicken and rice were also good, as well as the yucca.

 Mi Ranchito

 Mi Ranchito is located on Naos Island at the end of the Amador Causeway, at Avenida Punta Culebra, Ciudad de Panama, Panama.
-Entrees range and mine was $12 USD.
-It is open from 8:30 to 10, Sunday through Thursday and 8:30 to 11 on Friday and Saturday.
+The entrees’ range and mine was $12 USD.
+It is open from 8:30 to 10, Sunday through Thursday, and 8:30 to 11 on Friday and Saturday.

 Mercado de Mariscos

-Though I was surprised by the price tag and the atmosphere is extremely relaxed and casual, the Mercado de Mariscos was one of my favorite meals in Panama City.
+Though I was surprised by the price tag and the extremely relaxed and casual atmosphere, the Mercado de Mariscos was one of my favorite meals in Panama City.

 Beirut | Obarrio